Santa Lucía de Tirajana

 Santa Lucía de Tirajana is a town and a Spanish municipality in the south-eastern part of the island of Gran Canaria, in the Province of Las Palmas, in the Canary Islands.

 Geography

 The town of Santa Lucía de Tirajana is situated in the mountains, 27 km south-west of Las Palmas.
 Its population is (2013), and the area is 61.56 km².
 The municipality includes the larger towns Cruce de Sardina, El Doctoral and Vecindario, located near the coast.

-The GC-1 passes through the south-eastern part of the municipality.
+The Autopista GC-1 passes through the south-eastern part of the municipality.